-The Premiere/PCI II baseboard provides four 72-pin SIMM sites for memory expansion.
+The Premiere/PCI motherboard provides four 72-pin SIMM sites for memory expansion.
 The sockets support 256K x 36 (1 MB), 512K x 36 (2 MB), 1M x 36 (4 MB), 2M x 36 (8 MB), 4M x 36 (16 MB), and 8M x 36 (32 MB) SIMM modules.
 Minimum memory size is 2 MB and maximum memory size, using four 8M x 36 SIMM modules, is 128 MB.
 Memory timing requires 70 ns fast page devices.
-Parity generation and checking is provided for each byte.
-The parity generation and checking circuitry is automatically enabled or disabled by the system BIOS depending on the type of DRAM installed.
-Parity will only be enabled if all installed DRAM SIMMs are 36 bits.
-Any installed 32 bit SIMMs, non-parity, will disable the parity circuit.
+Parity generation/checking is provided for each byte.
+Non-parity 32 bit SIMMs also may be used, in which case the parity generation/checking circuitry is automatically disabled

-The four sockets are arranged as Bank A and Bank B, with each bank consisting of two sockets and providing a 64-bit wide data path and an optionally functional 8 bit parity path.
+The four sockets are arranged as Bank A and Bank B, with each bank consisting of two sockets and providing a 64-bit wide data path and 8 parity bits.
 Both SIMMs in a bank must be of the same memory size and type, although Banks A and B may have different types of memory installed.
 Bank A only, Bank B only, or both banks may be populated.
 There are no jumper settings required for the memory size, which is automatically detected by the system BIOS.
-Tin lead SIMMs are required to be used when adding DRAM.
+Tin-lead SIMMs should be used when adding DRAM.

-The memory array is controlled by the Intel 83434NX PCMC and data buffering is provided by two Intel 82433NX Local Bus Extension devices.
+The memory array is controlled by the Intel 82434LX PCMC and data buffering is provided by two Intel 82433LX Local Bus Extension devices.